abroroo/til/PWA/README.md

 followed by ```npm run start``` to check if your application is working offline as well.

 #### Keep in Mind
 While working on your React project in the development environment using ```npm run dev```, you might not be able to fully experience all the Progressive Web App (PWA) functionality.
-To fully test your PWA features, you should build your project.
+To fully test your PWA features, you should  `npm run build` your project and see in hte production mode.
 However, you can still check if your PWA is functioning correctly by inspecting the 'Application' section in Chrome DevTools.

 ![Chrome-Dev Tools/Application](https://github.com/abroroo/til/blob/main/PWA/pwaCheck-Applications.png?raw=true)